Red Bull Racing: 2021 season

 Pérez at the 2021 Austrian Grand Prix.
 His teammate Verstappen would win the championship, giving Red Bull its first Drivers' Championship since 2013.

 In October 2020, engine manufacturer Honda announced it would end its full-works participation in Formula One at the end of the 2021 season.
 Verstappen was contracted to continue racing for the team with experienced Mexican Sergio Pérez becoming his teammate as Albon took the reserve driver role.
 Verstappen took pole position at the season-opening Bahrain Grand Prix.
 Verstappen was later out-qualified by Sergio Pérez at the 2021 Emilia Romagna Grand Prix, but went on to win the race and be just one point behind Lewis Hamilton in the Drivers' Championship standings.
 At the Monaco Grand Prix, Red Bull Racing took the lead of the Constructors' Championship for the first time since the 2013 Brazilian Grand Prix as a result of another Verstappen win and a poor result for Mercedes.
 Verstappen also took the lead in the championship for the first time in his career after the race.
-In the Azerbaijan Grand Prix Verstappen led the majority of the race and looked set to win before a late-race tyre blowout.
+In the Azerbaijan Grand Prix, Verstappen led the majority of the race and looked set to win before a late-race tyre blowout.
 Pérez won the race.
 Verstappen then took pole and won the next three races while Pérez took one more podium in France to grow Red Bull's championship lead.

 At Silverstone, Red Bull was beaten in Friday qualifying but Verstappen won the sprint on Saturday to claim a 4th consecutive pole position.
 During the race, Hamilton and Verstappen made contact at Copse corner, resulting in Verstappen crashing out of the race.
 In Hungary, both Red Bulls suffered severe damage in a first-lap accident triggered by Mercedes' Valtteri Bottas.
-Pérez was out of the race, Verstappen managed to salvage a 9th-place finish.
-In Spa Verstappen took pole and won a rain-shortened race in which half points were awarded.
+Pérez was forced to retire from the race, while Verstappen managed to salvage a 9th-place finish.
+In Spa, Verstappen took pole and won a rain-shortened race in which half points were awarded.
 In Italy, Hamilton and Verstappen made contact yet again at the Rettifilo chicane which resulted in both drivers retiring from the race, and Verstappen receiving a 3-place grid penalty for the next race, as the stewards judged him at fault for the collision.
 At the Abu Dhabi Grand Prix, Verstappen took pole position, his first since Austin.
-He secured his first world title and a first championship for the team since 2013 with a last lap overtake on Hamilton.
+He secured his first world championship title with a last lap overtake on Hamilton, the first championship for the team since 2013.

-On 10 October 2022, the FIA announced that Red Bull were one of two teams who had breached the 2021 Financial Regulations applicable during the season, with Red Bull committing what was described as "a Procedural Breach and a Minor Financial Overspend (less than 5% of the Cost Cap)".
-On 28 October 2022, the FIA announced that Red Bull had entered an Accepted Breach Agreement; in summary Red Bull were in breach of 13 points of non-compliance.
+On 10 October 2022, the FIA announced that Red Bull were one of two teams who had breached the 2021 Financial Regulations applicable during the season, with Red Bull committing what was described as "a Procedural Breach and a Minor Financial Overspend (less than 5% of the Cost Cap)."
+On 28 October 2022, the FIA announced that Red Bull had entered an Accepted Breach Agreement; in summary, Red Bull were in breach of 13 points of non-compliance.
 The agreement resulted in a $7m fine and a 10% reduction in permitted aerodynamic research.